Sho-saiko-to

-As a Chinese patent medicine it is listed in the Pharmacopoeia of the People's Republic of China.
-One dried, soluble form lists chai-hu/saiko (dried bupleurum chinense or scorzonerifolium root), huangqin (dry Scutellaria baicalensis stem), banxia (Pinellia ternata), ginger, licorice, jujube, and Codonopsis pilosula as ingredients.
+As an over-the-counter Chinese patent medicine it is listed in the Pharmacopoeia of the People's Republic of China.
+One dried, soluble form lists chai-hu/saiko (dried Bupleurum chinense or scorzonerifolium root), huangqin (dry Scutellaria baicalensis stem), banxia (Pinellia ternata), ginger, licorice, jujube, and Codonopsis pilosula as ingredients.
 This form is standardized to contain at least 20 mg baicalin per serving.
 Some formulae use ginseng instead of C. pilosula.